stefan-it/georgian-ner/README.md

 ![Inference Widget](images/inference-widget.png)

 The fine-tuned models can be found [here](https://huggingface.co/models?search=autotrain-flair-georgian).
+Additionally, they can be found in [this collection](https://huggingface.co/collections/stefan-it/georgian-ner-models-6556bd33dd1c096392074791).

 # Changelog